kdeldycke/awesome-billing/README.md

 ## Calculator

+Simulate a virtual invoice depending on the resource you plan to use.

 - [Cloud Cost Calculator](https://github.com/scalyr/cloud-costs) - Web-based tool for finding the cheapest cloud servers for a given set of requirements.
 - [Cloud Computing Comparison Engine](https://www.cloudorado.com)
 - [EC2Instances.info](https://ec2instances.info) - Easy Amazon EC2 Instance Comparison.